kontent-ai/sample-app-vue/README.md

 2. Sign in with your credentials.
 3. Manage content in the content administration interface of your sample project.

-You can learn [more about content editing](https://kontent.ai/learn/tutorials/write-and-collaborate/create-content/introducing-content-items) at Kontent Learn.
+You can learn [more about content editing](https://kontent.ai/learn/tutorials/write-and-collaborate/create-content/introducing-content-items) at Kontent.ai Learn.

 ## Content delivery